mitriemin/fext/README.md

 My module check CPU temp like Frigus, but correct value and then select one of limit for freqs like perf limit.
 But it doesn't all.
 I changed some kernel settings for better cooling device.
 It's all help FEXT show lowest temp in hard scenes and save performance bigger then MTK 8200 Ultra, SD870, Tensor G2
 ## Scrolling
 Second major issue 8 Gen 1 is freezing and lagging scroll.
 Discussion of the problem has begun September 2023 in 4PDA in thematic thread.
 My module trys fix it, you choose good or not.
 I calibrated touch like iPhone 14 Pro Max.
 Maybe in future updates i will change something.
+## Else
+FEXT v1 has:
+- RAM Management
+- ZRAM 4 GB

+Check changelog about other features, what i can add in next version